Open menu

 Construction: 2016

-Built before the modernization of China, the factory used construction techniques that saved on materials: elaborate concrete trusses carrying a traditional wooden roof frame.
+Built before the modernization of China, the factory used construction techniques that saved on materials, like notably elaborate concrete trusses carrying a traditional wooden roof frame.

-The lighting design was developed to enhance this placemaking strategy.
-The exterior lighting underlines building faces, and traces the connecting lines between the halls.
-The interior lighting is based on a system of suspended channels that weaves through the roof trusses, providing the necessary flexible display lighting that does not impose itself on the architectural qualities of the places.
+The lighting design reinforces the project’s placemaking strategy: on the exterior, linear light fixtures highlight the building facades and trace the connecting lines between the halls.
+Inside, a system of suspended lighting channels weaves through the roof trusses, providing the flexible display lighting without detracting from the museum’s architectural character.

 Project Gallery